josiah-d/eeg_analyis_affective_music/README.md

 The `control` data is labeled `Without Music`.
 This plot was used as the baseline.
 The `epochs` data is labeled `During Music (20s)` and shows a marked loss of correlation across sensor `T3` and lesser so across `Cz` as well as an increase in correlation in the upper right and lower left regions.
 This seemed to persist in the data from `post_epochs` labeled `Immediately Following Music (20s)`.

 In the aggregated data, there were no negatively correlated regions.
 However, there were sensors in the individual data that were strongly negatively correlated.
-For instance, subject 29 had a marked loss of correlation across numerous electrodes and a gain in correlation in others which seems to be persistent.
+For instance, subject 29 had a marked inverse correlation across numerous electrodes and an increase in correlation in others which seems to be persistent.

 ![Subj 29, Trial All](img/correlations/correlations_sub-29.jpg)